-Sirens programming is the dozens of hours of papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up the heart of Sirens.
-For our 2019 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their approach to their topic and provide details on proposal requirements.
+At Sirens, programming means the dozens of hours of papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up the heart of Sirens.
+In our 2020 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their concept and provide details on proposal requirements.
 We also suggest that potential presenters read how Sirens programming works and our tips, tricks, and frequently asked questions.
-Earlier this week, we reviewed papers/lectures and panels; we’ll review workshops/afternoon classes later this week.
-You can submit a proposal any time from April 4 to May 15.
+Previously, we’ve taken a deep dive into papers and lectures and panels; later this week, we’ll review workshops/afternoon classes later this week.
+You can submit a proposal any time from March 16 to May 15.

-At Sirens, roundtable discussions are moderator-led conversations with a participating audience of roughly 25 people.
+Sirens roundtable discussions are moderator-led conversations with a participating audience of roughly 25 people.
 These presentations approximate college discussion sections, and because of this format, are best suited to topics where everyone in the audience is likely to have something to contribute.
-A discussion of reading practices, a debate over effectively retold fairy tales, or a conversation on sex in young-adult fantasy literature could all be great roundtable topics.
+A discussion of the merits of various social media platforms for reading groups, a dialogue about effectively retold fairy tales, or a conversation about ideal books for introducing new readers to the fantasy genre could all be excellent roundtable topics.

 Roundtable moderators lead the discussions through a series of questions and are responsible both for facilitating the conversation and keeping the audience on track.
 Moderators who wish to tackle an esoteric topic or convey their research, analysis, or viewpoint should strongly consider presenting a paper or lecture where their knowledge can shine, instead of a roundtable discussion—here, it’s essential that the audience not need an introduction to the topic.

 Roundtable discussions may have only one presenter.
 Since the moderator is the facilitator in a roundtable discussion, we limit this presentation format to only one presenter.